Rank-transformed subsampling: inference for multiple data splitting and exchangeable p-values: Applications

 \cref{fig:quant} shows results from a simulation study under sample size $n=1000$.
 Covariate vector $X$ is drawn from $p$-dimensional Gaussian with covariance $\Sigma_{ij} = 2^{-|i-j|}$.
 We fix $\tau = 0.5$ and consider two specifications

-where we use non-linear function $\eta(X) = 4\sqrt{X_1^2 + X_2^2}$ to introduce misspecification.
+where non-linear function $\eta(X) = 4\sqrt{X_1^2 + X_2^2}$ introduces misspecification.
 We set $\beta_0^{\T} = (-1,2,0,-1,2,0,\dots)$.
 Error $\epsilon$ is drawn from $\{\expo(1), t_3\}$ for specification (i) and from $\expo(1)$ for specification (ii).
 Because $\expo(1)$ has a non-zero median, observe that the quantile regression model $q_{\tau}(X) = \beta_0 + \beta^{\T} X$ is well-specified if and only if $v=0$.
-We choose $g$ as a random forest trained with R package \texttt{ranger} \citep{wright2017ranger}.
+We choose $g$ to be a random forest trained with R package \texttt{ranger} \citep{wright2017ranger}.
 We run \cref{alg:agg-test} with $S$ being the arithmetic mean.
-Our approach is competitive with the state-of-the-art method of \citet{dong2019lack}; see \cref{app:quant} for results in another setting.
+Our approach is already competitive with the state-of-the-art method of \citet{dong2019lack}; see \cref{app:quant} for results in another setting.